 Guidance and templates to help staff safeguard individuals who may be at risk from hoarding and self-neglect: Self-Neglect and Hoarding Threshold Tool.
 Here is a short film about hoarding, Keith's story.

-Guidance to help staff decide whether to refer to the safeguarding adults procedures is provided in the Policy and Procedures, Appendix 5 and these leaflets, What happens if you don't move around enough? and React to Red, includes simple steps to reduce pressure ulcers.
+Guidance to help staff decide whether to refer to the safeguarding adults procedures is provided in the Berkshire Policy and Procedures, Appendix 5.
+This is a downloadable version of the safeguarding decision guide for pressure ulcers, Appendix 5.3 See also these leaflets: What happens if you don't move around enough? and React to Red, includes simple steps to reduce pressure ulcers.

 Templates and guidance for staff to use when carrying out audits: Multi-agency Audit Framework Strategy, Audit Tool and Audit Outcomes Template.
 Wokingham Council's Care Governance Protocol is shared here as an example.